Laboratory technician

 disposing of chemicals and waste products in a safe way

-If you work in education, you'd also set up equipment and demonstrate experiments.
+If you work in education, you'll also set up equipment and demonstrate experiments.

-In this job you could be doing work to help the environment.
+In this job, you may do work that helps the environment.
 You could:Â Â

 test environmental samples for pollution levelsÂ

-follow green practices such as disposing of chemicals in a way that safeguards the environmentÂ
+follow green practices such as disposing of chemicals in a way that protects the environmentÂ

 Explore more information about this job